NXT TakeOver XXX: Aftermath

 After the event ended, it was reported by WWE that Karrion Kross had suffered a separated shoulder during his main event match with Keith Lee.
-At SummerSlam, it was announced that Lee would be moving to Raw brand.
-On the following NXT, Kross announced that due to suffering that shoulder injury, he would not be medically cleared to defend the NXT Championship and thus relinquished the belt.
+At SummerSlam, it was announced that Lee would be moving to the Raw brand.
+On the following episode of NXT, Kross announced that due to suffering that shoulder injury, he would not be medically cleared to defend the NXT Championship and thus relinquished the belt.
 As a result, Regal announced later that night that four former champions—Johnny Gargano, Finn Bálor, Adam Cole, and the returning Tommaso Ciampa—would compete on the September 1 "Super Tuesday" edition of NXT in a four-way 60-minute Iron Man match for the vacant NXT Championship.

 Also on NXT, Breezango (Tyler Breeze and Fandango) defeated Imperium (Fabian Aichner and Marcel Barthel) to become the new NXT Tag Team Champions, their first titles in WWE.

 Dakota Kai and Raquel González took on Rhea Ripley and Io Shirai and defeated them after interference from Mercedes Martinez.
 This would lead to a Steel Cage match between Ripley and Martinez at Night 2 of NXT Super Tuesday, where Ripley was victorious.

+Pat McAfee returned on the October 21 episode of NXT, where he interfered in a match between Breezango (Tyler Breeze and Fandango) against Danny Burch and Oney Lorcan for the NXT Tag Team Championship, with the latter being a replacement team for The Undisputed Era.
+McAfee helped Burch and Lorcan win the titles, after which, McAfee aligned with Burch and Lorcan.
+At NXT: Halloween Havoc the following week, McAfee stated that this was part of a feud between him and The Undisputed Era, and also revealed that he hired Ridge Holland to attack to take out Adam Cole at TakeOver: 31.
+After Holland's legitimate injuries during a match against Burch, McAfee hired him and Lorcan to take out Bobby Fish and Roderick Strong, which gave O'Reilly no choice but to hand them The Undisputed Era's title shot.
+O'Reilly came from the back and was joined by Pete Dunne, however, Dunne turned on O'Reilly and joined McAfee's stable, calling themselves The Kings of NXT.
+On the November 18 episode, McAfee interrupted NXT Champion Finn Bálor mid-promo, and following The Undisputed Era's return, they brawled with Burch, Lorcan, Dunne, and McAfee as the show ended.
+It was then confirmed that the two teams would face each other in a WarGames match at TakeOver: WarGames.

 TakeOver XXX would be the final NXT TakeOver to air exclusively on the WWE Network, as beginning with TakeOver 31 on October 4, 2020, TakeOvers also became available on traditional pay-per-view.
 Additionally, TakeOver XXX was the final TakeOver to broadcast from Full Sail University, as also beginning with TakeOver 31, the events were moved to the WWE Performance Center in a setup dubbed the Capitol Wrestling Center, which was similar to WWE's bio-secure bubble, the WWE ThunderDome, that was utilized for Raw and SmackDown's events.